tatut/paintbots/README.md

 Register command returns just the ID (as plain text) for future use.
 All other commands return your bot's current position and color.

+### Using WebSockets

+If you prefer, you can also connect via WebSocket.
+The API is the same, but instead of sending each command as a separate HTTP request, you connect with the canvas URL.
+The server expects a text message with the same form encoded format and sends the response back as a text message.

+The commands are the same, but register only returns "OK" instead of an id.
+Id parameter is not required as the id is implicit in the WebSocket connection.
+The bot is automatically deregistered when the connection is closed.

 ## Deployment

 See azure/README.md for instructions on how to deploy to Azure cloud.
 You can also easily deploy to